dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 ## Copyright and software
 Copyright law has existed for several centuries and although it was never designed to deal with software it has been and it is applied to it.

 A copyright is a legally recognised right to create a copy of something.
 For example, if you write a book, take a photograph, make a video or write a program, in most jurisdictions you alone have the right to make copies of it.
-You can grant others a right to make those copie or handover the copyright to others.
+You can grant others a right to make those copies or handover the copyright to others.

 Every country has different copyright laws but most countries are signatories of the Berne Convention.
 The convention enforces a requirement that member countries recognize copyrights held by the citizens of all other member countries.
 You can create your work in your home country and it will be automatically copyrighted in all the other member countries.